Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 ### Strategy 2: Chemotactic random walk

-In our second strategy, we mimic the real response of *E. coli* to its environment based on what we have learned about chemotaxis throughout this module.
-The simulated bacterium will still follow a run and tumble model, but the duration of each run, which is a function of its tumbling frequency, will depend on the relative change in attractant concentration that it detects.
+In our second strategy, which we call the "chemotactic strategy", we mimic the real response of *E. coli* to its environment based on what we have learned about chemotaxis throughout this module.
+The simulated bacterium will still follow a run and tumble model, but the duration of each run, which is a function of the bacterium's tumbling frequency, will depend on the relative change in attractant concentration that it detects.

 To ensure a mathematically controlled comparison, we will use the same approach for sampling the duration of a tumble and the direction of a run as in the first strategy.